Dualtron Spider Review: Overview

 Rear our guide to Dualtron Spider modifications to learn about tire and brake upgrades.

 At top speed, you will feel surprisingly stable on the Spider.
-The steering is solid and precise with no slop or wobble in the stem.
+The steering is solid and precise, with no slop or wobble in the stem.
 This precision gives the rider immense confidence in this machine.

 The suspension and modest ground clearance easily handle urban obstacles that could otherwise be catastrophic on a more civilized scooter.
 Potholes, road debris, uneven terrain are all easily soaked up by the scooter.
-Dropping off a curb is no problem and you are at no risk of bottoming out or scraping the undercarriage.
+Dropping off a curb is no problem, and you are at no risk of bottoming out or scraping the undercarriage.

 You should upgrade the lighting if you ride at night or under poor visibility conditions.
 Love it or hate it, you also get the steering stem mood “swag” multi-colored lighting and remote control with a zillion possible options.

 The classic wide Dualtron deck permits a good range of possible feet positions for comfort and stability.

-This model is known to suffer from out-of-the-box quality controls issues, including brakes that may need to be adjusted, fenders, and tire tube valve stem issues.
-If you have any issues, they are likely to be minor and a good distributor should be able to take care of any major ones.
+This model is known to suffer from out-of-the-box quality control issues, including brakes that may need to be adjusted, fenders, and tire tube valve stem issues.
+If you have any problems, they are likely to be minor, and a quality distributor should be able to take care of any major ones.

 Unlike a decent swath of the electric scooter market, which is akin to disposable electronics, the Dualtron Spider is a piece of equipment that will easily last for thousands of miles and years to come.